kavitakoli19/JavaInterviewQuestion/ExecutorFramework.md

-For Thread safe option we use Thread Local
+For Thread safe option we use Thread Local; Every thread have thier own copy of threadLocal variables resulting in threadsafe operations

 Synchronisatopn we can also use volaile varible but it too have restriction when we perform read and write both for more than two operations